vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 vlayer provides **time-travel functionality**.
 As a result, state and storage proofs are not 'connected' to a single block hash, but to multiple block hashes.
 To ensure that these hashes exist on the chain, two things need to be done:

 1. It needs to be proven that all the hashes belong to the same chain.
-However, the blocks might belong to an imaginary chain and not a real one.
+However, the blocks may not belong to the chain we are interested in.
 That's why a second step is needed.
 2. The latest hash needs to be verified on-chain.

 The **Block Proof Cache** service allows for proving _the first point_ by maintaining a data structure that stores block hashes, along with a zk-proof that all the hashes it contains belong to the same chain.
 Before going into more detail, it is recommended to go through the next section.